SecondRicecake/CASM_tmp/Instructions_CASM.md

 * bottom

-For example, if you want to connect the right side of node 1 to the bottom side of node 2, click on the right button on the right cross and the bottom button on the left arrow.
-This feature can be used to separate lines that overlap or simply serve to make the map
+For example, if you want to connect the right side of node 1 to the bottom side of node 2, click on the right button on the right cross(dpad-like button) and the bottom button on the left cross.
+This feature can be used to separate lines that overlap or simply serve to neatly organize the map.

 ## Shortcuts

 ### To select multiple nodes

-Use left-mouse-click and drag over the nodes
+Use left-mouse-click and drag over the nodes.
 If the header of the node turns light-blue, it is selected and you can move multiple nodes at the same time.

 ### Align Horizontal